Learn about actual and potential costs

 How often do you experience problems with the timeliness of transactions?

 How accurate are your time estimates for contracts?
-What is your record for meeting deadlines?
+What is your track record for meeting deadlines?

 Do you have any backup systems in place to implement when delays arise?